mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 * You work in a very restricted network and you need an encrypted DNS forwarder on a non-standard port

 ### authoritative DNS
 Since CoreDNS has to be the authoritative DNS Server for a domain to make this plugin work, the most obvious use case is to serve DNS over TLS or DNS over HTTPS for this particular domain.

-If you are the owner of `example.com` and you want to setup your own nameservers at `ns1.example.com` and `ns2.example.com`  for example (should never rely on a single nameserver) and you want to offer DNS over TLS or DNS over HTTPS then this plugin is for you!
+If you are the owner of `example.com` and you want to setup your own nameservers at `ns1.example.com` and `ns2.example.com` for example (more about setting up multiple DNS Servers later) and you want to offer DNS over TLS or DNS over HTTPS then this plugin is for you!

 ### Forwarding
 For this to work, the CoreNDS server still needs to be setup to be the authoriative DNS server for a domain.

 Instead of only answering queries about this particular domain we instead forward all DoT querys to an upstream DNS Resolver such Google's 8.8.8.8 or
 Cloudflare's 1.1.1.1 Servers.
 Once you have such a forwarder setup with this plugin you can just forget about it since the certificate renewal is going to happen automatically.